 The first persons who will welcome you and help you to manage your study stay in Brussels are the persons working at the Center for International Relations.
 A Welcome Week is organized the week before the start of each semester to ensure that you get acquainted with our institution and our pedagogical system.
 This week is also an opportunity to meet other exchange students and to make friends.

-Due to the current sanitary situation, the last welcome week (January 2021) was organized virtually.
-We welcomed 55 students the best possible way and they enjoyed it!
-Please discover that nice moment here.
+This semester, which started on the 6th of September, we welcomed 145 students the best possible way and they enjoyed it!
+Please discover that nice moment in video here.

 4. You are a student with disabilities?